play-with-docker/play-with-docker.github.io/_posts/2017-03-30-security-seccomp.markdown

    root
    ```

-3. To prove that we are not running with the default seccomp profile, try running a `unshare` command, which creates a new namespace:
+3. To prove that we are not running with the default seccomp profile, try running a `unshare` command, which runs a shell process in a new namespace:
   ```.term1
   unshare --map-root-user --user
   whoami